-Clearly, if your projected cash balance is ever negative, you will need more start-up capital or an overdraft arrangement at the bank.
+Clearly, if your projected bank balance and cash on hand is ever negative, you will need more start-up capital or an overdraft arrangement at the bank.
 This plan will also predict just when and how much you will need to borrow.
 Explain your assumptions; especially those that make the cash flow differ from the Profit and Loss Projection.
 For example, if you make a sale in month one, when do you collect the cash?
 When you buy inventory or materials, do you pay in advance, upon delivery, or much later?
-How will this affect cash flow?
+These are critical factors because they directly affect cash flow.

 "Cash Flow Planning Template"